 - Where possible, automatically map federal accounts to state calculations, so changes in federal amounts flow to state calculations without user intervention.

 Federal bonus depreciation and subpart F income (including GILTI) are examples of where mapping of federal accounts helps you calculate your state tax base.
 Corptax provides a State Compliance Modification tool to substantially decrease the time required to accurately process the work.

 CSC Corptax State Tracker Tool and State Tax Law Analysts

 State tax compliance has always been challenging due to the volume of requirements and different interpretations of state rules, such as TCJA conformity.

-One popular resource for CSC Corptax Compliance customers is the “TCJA and CARES Act Tracker” which demystifies the interaction of federal-to-state changes.
+One popular resource for CSC Corptax Compliance customers is the “State Conformity Tracker” which demystifies the interaction of federal-to-state changes.
 The Tracker updates regularly to reflect the latest jurisdiction-specific information.
 Below is a snapshot relating to 163(j) conformity, current as of 6/03/2022:

 Corptax also dedicates entire teams to research state tax law changes, state return forms, and e-file approvals.
 Your state tax teams have access to reviewed and tested state calculations and changes in state tax law, ensuring it’s already in the software.
 Plus, our experts provide you with support for issues that arise during compliance season.

 To learn more, contact our state tax specialists at 800-966-1639 or firstname.lastname@example.org.